 Posture is defined as the position in which someone holds their body when standing or sitting against the force of gravity.
-A proper posture is that which exerts the less amount of stress and pressure from the spine, without compressing or pinching the structures surrounding the spinal bones.
-When an individual practices good posture, the spine maintains its proper health and wellness, avoid other complications.
+A proper posture exerts less stress and pressure from the spine without compressing or pinching the structures surrounding the spinal bones.
+When an individual practices good posture, the spine maintains proper health and wellness and avoids other complications.

-Maintaining a proper posture is important to help reduce the amount of stress and pressure that is commonly applied to the spine with everyday physical activities.
-When standing or sitting incorrectly for an extended period of time, the body can begin to change, often leading to various types of issues.
-Practicing good posture can help improve the well being of the spine.
+Maintaining a proper posture is important to help reduce the stress and pressure commonly applied to the spine with everyday physical activities.
+When standing or sitting incorrectly for an extended period, the body can begin to change, often leading to various types of issues.
+Practicing good posture can help improve the well-being of the spine.

 Our information scope is limited to Chiropractic, musculoskeletal, physical medicines, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somatovisceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and/or functional medicine articles, topics, and discussions.

 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.